jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/I2C/Master_transmitter/readme.txt

 the I/O pin PB6 and PB7 respectively.

   This demo shows the sending process of the master.
 And it will send the data in the i2c_transmitter array through I2C0.
+If transfer is successfully completed, LED2 and LED3 are on.

   The demo doesn't perform the data transfer actually, which is due to no specific slave.
 In the specific application, we must send the correct slave address, and the